bilalshabbir31/devise-sso/README.md

-This Project is to Devise Google Sign integration.
+This Project is a Devise Google Sign-in integration.

 # Prerequisites
 1. Ruby 3.3.0